4 great reasons to review the energy market, week by week

 There are positive steps you can take to become more energy efficient – and reduce your exposure to some of the rising costs.
-It also makes sense to gain a better understanding of what you’re paying for – see our video narrated by TV’s Johnny Ball – and be as informed as you can be.
+It also makes sense to gain a better understanding of what you’re paying for.

 Haven Power’s weekly market report – here’s a recent edition – keeps you updated on energy market changes from the previous 7 days.
 Businesses find it useful because it:

 - Allows you to follow market trends and may provide intelligence for your decision making